 Bhattacharyya's play aptly exposes the class tension and the powerful strings attached to assistance through the domestic triangle of Polly who wants the benefits of the new home, her mother who wants the benefits of a more just society and the Peabody volunteer who believes what she is doing is right.

-Next up was 1970s set The Ruff Tuff Cream Puff Estate Agency by Heathcote Williams with Sarah Woods about an 'estate agency' set up for homeless people.
+Next up was the 1970s set The Ruff Tuff Cream Puff Estate Agency by Heathcote Williams with Sarah Woods about an 'estate agency' set up for homeless people.
 The group monitor empty properties for squatting and broadcast their availability on pirate radio while themselves playing a cat and mouse game with the authorities and their own landlord.

-It is fun and lively piece populated with eccentric, clever and caring people but with a serious underbelly - tonally it reminded me of James Graham's The Angry Brigade.
-The clever way the squatters out-manoeuvre the authorities and landlords feels satisfyingly like a huge two finger salute to the establishment while the personal stories of those who have found themselves homeless serve to demonstrate the challenges and harsh realities of everyday life.
+It is a fun and lively piece populated with eccentric, clever and caring people but with a serious underbelly - tonally it reminded me of James Graham's The Angry Brigade.
+The clever way the squatters out-manoeuvre the authorities and landlords feels satisfyingly like a huge two-finger salute to the establishment while the personal stories of those who have found themselves homeless serve to demonstrate the challenges and harsh realities of everyday life.

 When the two couples get to know each other the grievances of living in such close proximity - and in poor quality accommodation - get aired and their ideas of community are challenged.

-As a collective the three plays have powerful and provocative messages.
+As a collective, the three plays have powerful and provocative messages.
 Ruff Tuff lifts the evening from being almost entirely stark and depressing and perhaps that is the missing element - highlighting the problems of housing is important but I'd also be interested in more exploration of the potential solutions or 'fight backs' against the fundamentally flawed system and attitude to housing our society has.

 Cycle one of Home Truths is two hours and a half hours with an interval and runs in rep with the other two cycles at the Bunker Theatre until May 13.
 I'm giving it four stars.